Skip to Content

 libs: object

 The libs object is a conventional way to define configuration for libraries used by the client or any other configuration that you want to expose to the client.
-For example, it can be used to define localization for vovk ajv.
+For example, it can be used to define localization for vovk-ajv.

 /vovk.config.mjs

-/** @type {import('vovk').VovkConfig} */ const config = { // ... libs: { /** @type {import('vovk-ajv').VovkAjvConfig} */ ajv: { options: { strict: false, }, localize: 'en', }, }, }; export default config;
+/** @type {import('vovk').VovkConfig} */ const config = { // ... libs: { /** @type {import('vovk-ajv').VovkAjvConfig} */ ajv: { options: { strict: false, }, localize: 'de', }, }, }; export default config;

 import { schema, UserRPC } from 'vovk-client'; console.log(schema.meta.config.libs.ajv.options.strict); // false console.log(UserRPC.updateUser.fullSchema.meta.config.libs.ajv.localize); // 'en'